Iterated and mixed discriminants

 \section{The Mixed Discriminant and the discriminant of the Cayley configuration}

-In this section we show in Proposition~\ref{prop} that in the non-defective case the mixed discriminant $MD(A_0,\ldots,A_r)$ coincides with the discriminant of the associated Cayley configuration $D_C$, thus generalizing Theorem 2.1 in~\cite{CCDRS}.
+In this section we show in Proposition~\ref{prop} that the mixed discriminant $MD(A_0,\ldots,A_r)$ coincides in the non-defective case with the discriminant of the associated Cayley configuration $D_C$, thus generalizing Theorem 2.1 in~\cite{CCDRS}.
 Note that when $C$ is defective these varieties need not coincide, as shown in Example~2.2 in~\cite{CCDRS}.
 We also characterize, in Proposition~\ref{prop:wz}, non-defectivity of $C$ when all $A_i$ are equal.
 The latter result relies on a classical criterion by Katz, stated as Lemma~\ref{K} below, and is a simple consequence of \cite[Th.
 0.1]{WZ94}.

 Recall that for a projective variety $X$, the \emph{dual defect} of $X$ is defined to be

 where $X^\nu$ is the dual variety consisting of singular hyperplane sections to $X$.
 In particular, if the dual variety is a hypersurface as expected, then the dual defect is equal to $0$ and $X$ is said to be non-defective.
 When $X=X_A$ for some finite lattice configuration $A$, we also say that $A$ is non-defective.
 In this context, we have the following lemma due to Katz.